-Base salary represents the fixed portion of each NEO's compensation and is intended to provide compensation for expected day-to-day performance.
-2018 annual base salary rates for Mr. S. Katzman and Ms. Greenspon Rammelt were \$300,000 (increased to \$400,000, as described below) and \$500,000, respectively, which became effective January 1, 2018, for Mr. S. Katzman, and April 6, 2018, for Ms. Greenspon Rammelt.
-The following table sets forth the current annual base salaries for each of our named executive officers, effective as of July 30, 2018, for Mr. S. Katzman, and February 25, 2019, for Ms. Greenspon Rammelt.
+Base salary represents the fixed portion of each NEO's compensation, and is intended to provide compensation for expected day-to-day performance.
+2018 annual base salary rates for Steven Katzman and Susan Greenspon Rammelt were \$300,000 (increased to \$400,000, as described below) and \$500,000, respectively, which became effective January 1, 2018 for Steven Katzman, and April 6, 2018 for Susan Greenspon Rammelt.
+The following table sets forth the current annual base salaries for each of our NEOs, effective as of the completion of this offering.
 Such 2019 base salary rates were determined in consultation with our board of directors.